mamba-org/setup-micromamba/README.md

     environment-name: ci
 ```

+> [!NOTE]
-> ⚠️ Beware that `micromamba` does not allow additional packages to be installed into a locked environment and will ignore additional specs added by `create-args`, see [mamba#1760](https://github.com/mamba-org/mamba/issues/1760).
+> Beware that `micromamba` does not allow additional packages to be installed into a locked environment and will ignore additional specs added by `create-args`, see [mamba#1760](https://github.com/mamba-org/mamba/issues/1760).

 #### Create environment from environment specs